Witness Interviews in Internal Investigations: The UK Perspective

 The company will need to decide whether to provide the witness with a copy of the note.
 Where it is likely to rely on the witness’s testimony in civil proceedings, it may be helpful to agree a note at an early stage to limit any future challenge to its accuracy.
-This carries the risk that it may be passed on and any applicable privilege would be lost, and may cause issues if the account is materially disputed.
+This, however, carries the risk that it may be passed on, and any applicable privilege would be lost, which may cause issues if the account is materially disputed.

 When an organisation elects not to waive privilege, the SFO nonetheless has obligations to prospective individual defendants regarding disclosable materials.

-The existence of a valid privilege claim must be properly established.
-During the investigation, if the organisation claims privilege, it will be expected to provide certification by independent counsel that the material in question is privileged.
-If privilege is not waived, and a trial proceeds, where appropriate, the SFO will apply for a witness summons under section 2 of the Criminal Procedure (Attendance of Witnesses) Act 1965.
+The existence of a valid privilege claim must also be properly established; the company will be expected by the SFO to provide certification by independent counsel that the material in question is privileged.
+If privilege is not waived and a trial proceeds, where appropriate, the SFO will apply for a witness summons under section 2 of the Criminal Procedure (Attendance of Witnesses) Act 1965.

-An organisation that does not waive privilege and provides witness accounts does not attain the corresponding factor against prosecution that is found in the DPA Code but will not be penalised by the SFO.
+An organisation that does not waive privilege and provide witness accounts does not attain the corresponding factor against prosecution that is found in the DPA Code, but will not be penalised by the SFO.

 The law surrounding legal privilege and records of interviews is complex and evolving.
-It has recently been made more complicated by the narrow interpretation of privilege that has been taken in several recent court decisions.
+It has been made more complicated by the narrow interpretation of privilege that has been taken in several court decisions over the past few years.
 These cases are summarised below.

 It was held in The RBS Rights Issue Litigation that the interview notes prepared by the bank’s legal representatives were not subject to legal advice privilege (it was accepted that litigation privilege did not apply).
 The court found that, for the purposes of legal advice privilege, the ‘client’ consists only of those employees authorised to seek and receive legal advice from the lawyer.
-In relation to interviews with witnesses, it found that privilege does not extend to information provided by employees and ex-employees outside the client group.
-Furthermore, it was held that in order for the lawyers’ working notes of the interviews to attract legal advice privilege, the notes must contain ‘some attribute or addition such as to betray or at least give a clue as to the trend of advice being given to the client by its lawyer’.
-The court held that the bank had failed to demonstrate this.
+In relation to interviews with witnesses, it found that privilege does not extend to information provided by employees and ex-employees outside the client group, and that in order for the lawyers’ working notes of the interviews to attract legal advice privilege, they must contain ‘some attribute or addition such as to betray or at least give a clue as to the trend of advice being given to the client by its lawyer’, which the bank had failed to demonstrate.

 This judgment was followed by the High Court in Director of the SFO v.
 ENRC.
-At first instance, Mrs Justice Andrews rejected ENRC’s argument that legal advice privilege applied to lawyers’ notes of interviews, and found that the question of whether legal advice privilege applied was an evidential one as to whether the notes demonstrated the legal analysis and ‘tenor’ of the advice.
-In her judgment, Andrews J referred to examples of the type of evidence required to attract legal advice privilege, to include a qualitative assessment of the evidence or any thoughts about its importance or relevance to the inquiry, or indications of further areas of investigation that the author of the notes considered might be fruitful.
-It was noted in the judgment that the betrayal of further lines of investigation would not in itself have been sufficient to render the notes privileged.
+ENRC’s argument that legal advice privilege applied to lawyers’ notes of interviews was rejected at first instance, and Mrs Justice Andrews found that the question of whether legal advice privilege applied was an evidential one regarding whether the notes demonstrated the legal analysis and ‘tenor’ of the advice.
+The judgment referred to examples of the type of evidence required to attract legal advice privilege, including a qualitative assessment of the evidence or any thoughts about its importance or relevance to the inquiry or indications of further areas of investigation that the author of the notes considered might be fruitful, and noted that the betrayal of further lines of investigation would not in itself have been sufficient to render the notes privileged.

 Applying the case of Three Rivers (No. 5), Andrews J held that legal advice privilege would only apply to communications between the lawyer and those authorised by the company to obtain legal advice on its behalf, and therefore not to employees or former employees more widely.

-Andrews J’s decision was appealed, and although the Court of Appeal did not need to reach a decision on issues relating to legal advice privilege (because of its decision on litigation privilege, see further below in this section), it nevertheless gave its view (obiter) on how it would have decided those issues.
-The Court would have found that Three Rivers (No. 5) had been correctly interpreted by Andrews J (and by courts on other occasions) as having created a general rule that, in a corporate context, only the communications of those employees authorised by the company to seek and receive legal advice on its behalf are capable of attracting legal advice privilege.
-On this basis, Andrews J was right to conclude that the interview notes were not covered by legal advice privilege.
-Significantly however, the Court gave a strong indication that it felt Three Rivers (No. 5) had been wrongly decided and would have been in favour of departing from that case had it been open to it to do so, although ultimately it felt this is a question that only the Supreme Court can determine.
+Andrews J’s decision was appealed, and although the Court of Appeal did not need to reach a decision on issues relating to legal advice privilege (because of its decision on litigation privilege), it nevertheless gave its view (obiter) on how it would have decided those issues.
+The Court would have found that Three Rivers (No. 5) had been correctly interpreted by Andrews J (and by courts on other occasions) as having created a general rule according to which, in a corporate context, only the communications of those employees authorised by the company to seek and receive legal advice on its behalf are capable of attracting legal advice privilege.
+Significantly, however, the Court gave a strong indication that it felt Three Rivers (No. 5) had been wrongly decided and that it would have been in favour of departing from that case had it been open to it to do so, although ultimately it felt this was a question that only the Supreme Court could determine.

-ENRC’s claim for litigation privilege was also rejected by Andrews J at first instance, who was not satisfied that, on the facts, litigation was in reasonable contemplation at the pertinent times or that, in any event, the dominant purpose of the documents coming into existence was for use in the conduct of litigation.
-The High Court held that an SFO investigation was seen as a preliminary step and that a prosecution only becomes a real prospect once evidence is discovered to substantiate the allegation, or where the accusations appear to be true.
+ENRC’s claim for litigation privilege was also rejected by Andrews J at first instance, who was not satisfied that, on the facts, litigation was in reasonable contemplation at the pertinent times or that the dominant purpose of the documents coming into existence was for use in the conduct of litigation, with an SFO investigation being seen as a preliminary step, and that a prosecution only becomes a real prospect once evidence is discovered to substantiate the allegation, or where the accusations appear to be true.

-In addition, although the Court did not accept ENRC’s alternative argument that once an SFO investigation is in reasonable contemplation so too is a prosecution, it held that in this case the evidence ‘pointed clearly towards the contemplation of a prosecution if the self-reporting process did not succeed in averting it’.
-Furthermore, the Court did not feel that the uncertainty a company inevitably experiences when faced with whistleblower allegations is a bar to litigation privilege.
-Finally, the Court deemed as erroneous Andrews J’s suggestion that litigation privilege cannot apply until a defendant either knows the full details of what is likely to be unearthed or a decision to prosecute has been taken.
+Although the Court did not accept ENRC’s alternative argument that once an SFO investigation is in reasonable contemplation so too is a prosecution, it held that in this case the evidence ‘pointed clearly towards the contemplation of a prosecution if the self-reporting process did not succeed in averting it’, and did not feel that the uncertainty a company inevitably experiences when faced with whistleblower allegations is a bar to litigation privilege.

 ENRC provides very helpful guidance and several principles of wider application to assist corporates who find themselves in similar situations.
 However, it also highlights the extent to which questions of litigation privilege in the context of internal investigations turn on the facts (as indeed is the case with all questions of privilege).

 In Bilta & Ors v.
-RBS & Anor, the High Court’s Chancery Division was concerned with the status of documents created during an internal investigation carried out by RBS’s solicitors, relating to a tax dispute with Her Majesty’s Revenue and Customs (HMRC).
-The documents included transcripts of interviews with employees and ex-employees that had come into existence following HMRC sending RBS a letter claiming there were sufficient grounds to deny it a certain amount of input tax.
-Bilta and various other claimants subsequently sought disclosure of these documents, which was resisted by RBS on the basis that they were subject to litigation privilege.
-The Court held that the documents were indeed protected by litigation privilege.
-As to whether litigation could be said to be reasonably in contemplation at the time the documents came into existence, the sending of HMRC’s letter was considered significant and found to have marked a ‘watershed moment’, and was likened to a letter before claim.
+RBS & Anor, the High Court’s Chancery Division was concerned with the status of documents created during an internal investigation carried out by RBS’s solicitors, relating to a tax dispute with HM Revenue and Customs (HMRC).
+This included transcripts of interviews with employees and ex-employees that had come into existence following a letter from HMRC.
+Bilta and various other claimants sought disclosure of these documents, which was resisted by RBS on the basis that they were subject to litigation privilege.
+The Court held that the documents were indeed protected by litigation privilege, with the sending of HMRC’s letter considered significant and found to have marked a ‘watershed moment’, likened to a letter before claim.
 While RBS may also have hoped to dissuade HMRC from proceeding, it was found that this was only a subsidiary purpose subsumed into the dominant purpose.

 In Jukes, the Court of Appeal approved part of the first instance ENRC decision.
 The Court of Appeal in ENRC addressed this potential issue but felt that its conclusions were not invalidated by Jukes, on the basis that the endorsement of Andrews J’s judgment in that case had been obiter.

 Notes of interviews and the status of privilege were further considered by the High Court in R (on the application of AL) v.
 SFO.
-A judicial review was brought against the SFO for failing to pursue an anonymised company, XYZ Ltd, for non-compliance with its DPA through not disclosing the full interview notes, having instead accepted oral proffers.
-The SFO’s position was that there was no need to obtain the interview notes because XYZ’s claims of privilege were ‘not obviously wrong’, and that it had exercised legitimate prosecutorial discretion in accepting the oral proffers.
+A judicial review was brought against the SFO for failing to pursue Sarclad Ltd (initially anonymised as XYZ Ltd) for non-compliance with its DPA through not disclosing the full interview notes, having instead accepted oral proffers.
+The SFO’s position was that there was no need to obtain the interview notes because the company’s claims of privilege were ‘not obviously wrong’ and that it had exercised legitimate prosecutorial discretion in accepting the oral proffers.
 In the judgment, the SFO was criticised for (among other things) its failure to challenge the assertion of privilege and require the notes in circumstances where it believed the material not to be privileged.
-It was found that, even if the assertion of privilege could be made out (which, in light of recent case law, the court said was not supported), by providing oral summaries the privilege had been waived.
-The judgment noted the SFO’s failure to fully consider whether to require XYZ to waive privilege over the notes, given its contractual duty to co-operate under the DPA, and whether privilege had been waived, even on a limited basis.
+It was found that, even if the assertion of privilege could be made out (which, in light of case law, the court said was not supported), by providing oral summaries the privilege had been waived.
+The judgment noted the SFO’s failure to fully consider whether to require Sarclad to waive privilege over the notes, given its contractual duty to co-operate under the DPA, and whether privilege had been waived, even on a limited basis.